mindaffect/pymindaffectBCI/README.rst

      - `selectionMatrix.py <mindaffectBCI/examples/presentation/selectionMatrix.py>`_ - Which you can run as a simple example of using the mindaffectBCI to select letters from an on-screen grid.

    - `utilities <mindaffectBCI/examples/utilities/>`_ - Useful utilities, such as a simple *raw* signal viewer
-   - `acquisation <mindaffectBCI/examples/acquisation/>`_ - Example data acquisation modules.
-An acquisation module interfaces with the EEG measurment hardware and streams time-stamped data to the hub.
+   - `acquisition <mindaffectBCI/examples/acquisition/>`_ - Example data acquisition modules.
+An acquisition module interfaces with the EEG measurment hardware and streams time-stamped data to the hub.

 - `docs <docs/>`_ -- contains the documentation.

   - `source <docs/source>`_ -- contains the source for the documentation, in particular this directory contains the juypter notebooks for tutorials on how to use the mindaffectBCI.

     - `online_bci.ipynb <docs/source/quickstart.ipynb>`_ - This `juypter <https://jupyter.org/>`_ notebook contains the code to run a complete on-line noise-tagging BCI